-First you need to work out exactly what ebike insurance you need.
+First you need to work out exactly what eBike insurance you need.
 Electric bikes can be expensive to buy, with top of the range models costing up to £2,000.
-Without the right electric bike insurance, you may have to pay even more to repair damge or fix mechanical issues.
+Without the right electric bike insurance, you may have to pay even more to repair damage or fix mechanical issues.

 Get the right cover

-Make sure you get a electric bike insurance policy that can cover the cost of your bike by checking the maximum cover each insurer offers.
-When you buy ebike insurance, UK providers will usually include various add-ons — some of which may cost extra.
+Make sure you get an electric bike insurance policy that can cover the cost of your bike by checking the maximum cover each insurer offers.
+When you buy eBike insurance, UK providers will usually include various add-ons — some of which may cost extra.
 A bicycle insurance policy can include cover for:

 Theft: This can cover the cost of a replacement bike if yours is stolen.